HOME to SmokeSomeUp.com

 Light your charcoals without lighter fluid.

 When you use charcoal lighter fluid or instant light charcoals you are actually putting toxins into your cooked or smoked food.
-The worse to use is charcoal lighter fluid.
-When you douse your coals, you are actually splattering the fluid within the cooking chamber, and those fluids don't burn out, but rather smolder into your food.
+The worst by far is charcoal lighter fluid.
+When you douse your coals with lighter fluid, you are actually splattering the fluid within the cooking chamber, and those fluids don't burn out, but rather smolder into your food.
 Much the same with instant lighting charcoals.
-If your coals are not completely burned (grey in color) you're putting toxins into your food.
-You will also experience a slight chemical taste in your foods.
-Get the most out of your barbeque grilling and smoking- toss the fluid and the instant starter charcoal.

 Full view of a chimney charcoal starter There are many ways to light your charcoals.
 We're going to concentrate on the best and most reliable method.
 Here's how to properly light your charcoals for grilling and smoking food.